sr-stanley/osticket-post-install-config/README.md

 ### Summary / Next Steps
 You’ve configured the core building blocks that control **who** sees **what**, **how** tickets are routed, and **how fast** they must be handled.
 **Now you’re ready to practice with mock tickets** that behave like real requests:
-1. *Optional* Create more users (or import a list).
+1. *Optional* Create more users (or try importing a list).
 2. Submit tickets under different **Help Topics**.
 3. Watch routing to **Departments/Teams** and ensure **SLAs** behave as expected.
 4. Adjust roles, topics, and SLAs based on what you learn.

-Happy ticketing!
+🎉Happy ticketing!